hpusset/-elrc-share-client/README.md

 no destination is specified, the archive will be saved in the default directory.

+**Examples**

-e.g `download 100 110` # download the datasets of the resources with ids
+    # download the datasets of the resources with ids 100 and 110
-100 and 110.
+    download 100 110

-e.g `download 100 110 --dest /home/my_dir` # download the datasets of the resources with ids
+    # download the datasets of the resources with ids  100 and 110 into the specified destination
-100 and 110 into the specified destination.
+    download 100 110 --dest /path/to/my_dir

 ## Resource Creation/Update
 #### Available Commands